rishabhd9276/feedbacksystem/README.md

 - FastAPI for the excellent web framework
 - React for the frontend framework
 - SQLAlchemy for the ORM
+- Material-UI for the modern UI components
 - All contributors and users of this system

 ---

 **Note:** This is a comprehensive feedback management system designed for modern workplaces.
-It includes all the essential features needed for effective employee feedback and communication.
+It includes all the essential features needed for effective employee feedback, assignment management, and communication.